gitlabhq/gitlab-recipes/install/CentOS_6.md

     NameVirtualHost *:80

-Poke an selinux hole for httpd so it can httpd can be in front of gitlab
+Poke a selinux hole for httpd so it can httpd can be in front of gitlab

     setsebool -P httpd_can_network_connect on